nus-cs2103/website-base/admin/appendixB-policies.md

 Detection:

-Detecting plagiarism in code is quite easy.
+* Detecting plagiarism in code is quite easy.
 You are not fooling anyone by reordering code or renaming methods/variables.
-Besides, all your submissions are published to the class and sooner or later somebody will notice the plagiarism.
+* As ll your submissions are published to the class, sooner or later somebody will notice the plagiarism.

 Penalties: